Wikia/react-common/docs/CONTRIBUTION.md

 This will run few build commands in sequence:

-1. Remove every generated file and directory from the root directory (equivalent of `yarn clean`).
+1. Remove every generated file and directory from the `dist/` directory (equivalent of `yarn clean`).
-2. Build the library outputting built ES5 files to the root (`yarn lib:build`).
+2. Build the library outputting built ES5 files to the `dist/` (`yarn lib:build`).
-3. Build the `docs/`  in the root directory; it contains the build styleguide that will appear on the GitHub pages (`yarn styleguide:build`).
+3. Build the styleguide in the `docs/` directory; it contains the build styleguide that will appear on the GitHub pages (`yarn styleguide:build`).
-4. Build the `package.json` in the root directory (`yarn package:build`).
-5. Build the `README.md` in the root directory and in all auto generated directories (`yarn readme:build`).

 ## Release